Undergraduate Academic Resources

 Add/Drop

-During the add/drop period, students log into MyAccess and make live, immediate changes to their course schedules.
+During the add/drop period, students log into GU Experience (prev.
+MyAccess) and make live, immediate changes to their course schedules.
 This is a normal part of college life: You attend your classes (and other classes for which you are not registered) and make changes to your schedule based on your interests, your experiences in the courses, and course availability.
 Once add/drop ends, you cannot register for additional classes for the semester.
 You can leave a class, but this is considered a withdrawal after the end of add/drop.

 Leaves of Absence